bseverns/lofi-sampler/docs/wiring-analog-in.md

 - **Input level:** Keep around line level; avoid clipping.
 The bias network sets mid-rail; the Trellis visualizer guide shows exact values.

 **Testing**
-- Record short takes (≤ 2.5 s).
+- Record short takes (≤ 2.6 s by default).
 On stop, the firmware saves `source.raw` then writes `A1.raw..A8.raw` as equal segments.
 - If noise is high, add a simple RC low-pass (< 10 kHz) in front of the bias network.